-It is about time Australians realised, whether they believe Mr Folau is simply insensitive to their Anglo-Saxon cultural subtleties or not, that their freedom has been taken away and they are like the frog in water.
+It is about time Australians realised, whether they believe Mr Folau is simply insensitive to remnant Anglo-Saxon cultural subtleties or not, that their freedom has been taken away and they are like the frog in slowly heating water.
 Those represented by the tirade against Mr Folau are spiritually ‘walking dead’.
-One day they may realise they are enslaved by the elite and cannot get their freedom back.
+Their offense at Mr Folau’s comments are understandable since the Christian message is a declaration of humanity’s eventual and inescapable spiritual death at the hands of a God whom they have ignored and misrepresented1.
+Hence, though the Christophobia is not surprising, the failure to recognise the importance for Australian society of the freedom required for Mr Folau to give offense is surprising.
+One day non-Christian Australians may realise they are enslaved by the elite and cannot get their freedom back.

 Mr Folau did not specifically target homosexuality but stated a range of behaviours that demonstrate a heartfelt and intellectual rebellion against God.
 Calling Mr Folau names like homophobic (scared of homosexuality) objectively doesn’t make sense when his enormous Rugby physique is taken into account.
 I doubt Mr Folau is afraid of homosexuals.
 But it does demonstrate the willingness of Mr Folau’s self-righteous opponents in the media to massage the facts in order to criticise and punish him.